aisdav/ML_models_from_scratch/naive_bayes_classifier/math.md

 3. For a test sample, compute the **probability density** of each feature using the Gaussian distribution.
 4. Compute the **posterior probability** for each class as the product of the prior probability and feature likelihoods.
 5. Select the class with the **maximum posterior probability** as the final prediction.

+## Some definitions
+**Prior probability:** The probability of an event before observing any new data.

+**Posterior probability:** The probability of an event updated based on new evidence or data.